mixn/carbon-now-cli/readme.md

 ##### `stdin`

 ```
-$ pbpaste | carbon-now
+pbpaste | carbon-now
-$ echo '<h1>Hi</h1>' | carbon-now
+echo '<h1>Hi</h1>' | carbon-now
 ```

 ##### Clipboard

 ```
-$ carbon-now --from-clipboard
+carbon-now --from-clipboard
 ```

 #### Full Example

-For demonstration purposes, here is an example using all options.
+For demonstration purposes, here is an example using most options.

 ```
-$ carbon-now unfold.js -s 3 -e 6 -l ~/Desktop -t example-23 -i
+carbon-now unfold.js --start 3 --end 6 --save-to ~/Desktop --save-as example-23 --interactive
 ```

 This saves a beautiful image of lines `3` to `6` to `~/Desktop/example-23.png`, after accepting custom wishes via interactive mode.

-If you’re not sure how exactly the image will turn out, you can always use `-o` or `--open`.
+If you’re not sure how exactly the image will turn out, you can always use `--open-in-browser`.

 ```
-$ carbon-now unfold.js -s 3 -e 6 -i -o
+carbon-now unfold.js --start 3 --end 6 --interactive --open-in-browser
 ```

 This will open the image in the browser for final touches, instead of saving it immediately. 😌